earthlab/earthlab.github.io/_posts/courses/earth-analytics-bootcamp/02-python-variables-lists/exercises/2018-07-23-python-variables-lists-01-variables.md

 # <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What You Need

-Be sure that you have followed the instructions on <a href="{{ site.url }}/workshops/setup-earth-analytics-python/setup-git-bash-anaconda/" target = "_blank">Setting up Git, Bash, and Anaconda on your computer</a> to install the tools for your operating system (Windows, Mac, Linux).
+Be sure that you have followed the instructions on <a href="{{ site.url }}/workshops/setup-earth-analytics-python/setup-git-bash-anaconda/">Setting up Git, Bash, and Anaconda on your computer</a> to install the tools for your operating system (Windows, Mac, Linux).

-Be sure that you have completed the previous lesson on <a href="{{ site.url }}/courses/earth-analytics-bootcamp/get-started-with-open-science/jupyter-notebook-interface/" target = "_blank">The Jupyter Notebook Interface</a>.
+Be sure that you have completed the previous lesson on <a href="{{ site.url }}/courses/earth-analytics-bootcamp/get-started-with-open-science/jupyter-notebook-interface/">The Jupyter Notebook Interface</a>.

 The code below is available in the **ea-bootcamp-day-2** repository that you cloned to `earth-analytics-bootcamp` under your home directory.